Yesterday was a down in the dumps kind of day.

 So naturally, I did what any of us would do.
 I mindlessly thumbed through Facebook.

 And then I saw her life.
 You know the one.

 The one with endless pictures of perfect children.
 The marriage-of-bliss anniversary photos.
 Full of witty posts and comments.
 And the “watch me change my first diaper” video that got a bazillion likes.
 Seriously?
-I imagine her at her (perfectly organized) desk gleefully cranking out posts about her new leggings and baking Whole30 brownies in the oven while her kids play quietly in the background.
+I imagined her at her (perfectly organized) desk gleefully cranking out posts and baking Whole30 brownies in the oven while her kids play quietly in the background.

 Somewhere between her angelic children and Betty Crocker Brownies, I got moody.

 I got downright depressed.